-We are proud of our cross-organism approach, which emphasises the fundamental importance of genetics as a common language for understanding the biology of organisms as diverse as bacteria, yeast, fruit flies, bumblebees, mice, humans and plants.
+We are proud of our cross-organism approach that emphasises the fundamental importance of genetics as a common language for understanding the biology of organisms as diverse as bacteriophages, bacteria, yeast, fruit flies, insects, plants and humans.

 Genetics is a foundation for all areas of biological and medical research.
 By combining interdisciplinary collaborations with our fundamental studies of genetics and genomics, we have become a centre for pioneering and internationally-recognised expertise in:

 - Informatics, Health and AI

 - Food Security

 Modern genomic approaches underlie everything we do.
 Our research employs a broad range of model organisms, and a diverse range of approaches ranging from single gene studies to multi-genomic platforms.

 Explore the research of the Department of Genetics and Genome Biology

 To discover the full range of research interests of our Academic Staff visit our staff pages

 We have large cadre of Postdoctoral staff and PhD students from around the world: